 A better way to approach this issue is to consider the following:

 - How much revenue will you derive from selling the product in that market?

 - Will you have the resources to enforce your patent in that market?

-In other words do a cost benefit analysis.
+In other words, do a cost-benefit analysis.
 Consider the potential for revenues in that market and the nature and the strength of the judicial system and its enforcement mechanisms versus the cost of filing, maintaining and enforcing the patent in that jurisdiction.

-Additional considerations for drafting your patentFor example, your idea may apply to areas outside of your core business and hence you may want to talk about your invention in broader terms to be able to generate revenue from licensing it to someone who doesn’t compete with you but who wants to practice the invention in a different type of business.
+Additional considerations for drafting your patentFor example, your idea may apply to areas outside of your core business and hence you may want to talk about your invention in broader terms to be able to generate revenue from licensing it to someone who doesn’t compete with you but who wants to practise the invention in a different type of business.